Khoeckman/canvasparticles-js/README.md

 ### Update options on the fly

-**Note:** The new option values are not validated, except for the options with a setter.
+**Note:** The new option values are not validated, except for the options with a `set...()` function.
 Assigning invalid values will lead to unexpected behavior.

 #### Using the setter